+What does Emily Dickinson mean when she writes, “the brain is wider than the sky”?
 Emily Dickinson’s Poem #632 seems to revolve around the human mind as its theme.
-The first stanza is what instantly drew my eyes to this poem.
-“The Brain – is wider than the Sky…” she writes, “For – put them side by side – the one the other will contain…” These two lines at first […]
+The first stanza, after which the poem is commonly titled, is what instantly drew my eyes to this poem.
+“The Brain – is wider than the […]

 One of my all-time favorite poems is “Birches” by Robert Frost.
 Perhaps, my affection for the work has much to do with having to do an in-depth analysis of the poem for a senior English assignment.
 After revisiting this academic piece years later, I decided to post it in a somewhat revised form on my […]